-Quail lay eggs early and often.
-These tiny birds begin laying while barely little more than chicks themselves, and can lay up to 300 eggs annually.
+Quail lay eggs early in life and often.
+These tiny birds begin laying shortly after they are no longer chicks, and can lay up to 300 eggs annually.
 In the United States, the coturnix quail is the most common type raised domestically.
-This breed is also known as the Japanese quail, the Bible quail and the Nile quail.
-While quail are relatively easy to breed and raise for eggs or meat, check with your state's department of environmental protection or its equivalent before purchasing birds.
-In some states, quail are considered game birds and require special permits.
+This breed is also known as the Japanese quail, the Bible quail, and the Nile quail.
+Other interesting quail breeds include the California quail, which is the official state bird of its namesake — and are purely ornamental birds.

-Brooding with Hens
+Brooding with hens

 Natural brooding has been mostly bred out of coturnix hens.
 If you want to raise quail without using a brooder, slip fresh quail eggs under a setting bantam hen.
 If you go that route, remove the bantam's eggs from the nest.
 The two species hatch at different times, and the varying size of the eggs results in poor quail hatching rates.

 Incubating Quail Eggs

 You can also incubate the eggs.
 The incubation period until hatching for coturnix quail eggs is 18 days, although it ranges between 14 and 19 days.
 During the first 14 days of incubation, eggs require a temperature of 99.5 degrees F and approximately 45 percent humidity.
 Incubate the eggs as soon as possible but certainly within one week of collection — after that, hatching levels decline precipitously.

 Incubators vary, so follow the directions provided by the manufacturer.
 Turn the eggs three times daily, 180 degrees each time, until the fourteenth day.
 At that point, stop turning them and wait for hatching.
 You can check for fertility on days seven to 10 with an LED light, looking for a dark appearance in silhouette, rather than a translucent appearance, indicating a lack of fertilization.